 - SEM for high-intent purchase queries

 Paid search converts when the query signals buying readiness.
-For the manufacturing industry, these are often model- or problem-specific queries.
+For the manufacturing industry, these are often model- or problem-specific queries, such as 'best AI tools for predictive maintenance' or 'top dev tools for manufacturing efficiency.'

 Prioritization: Bid on problem/model queries.
 Route to technical landing pages optimized for demo or RFQ.
 Watch CPL and lead quality.
 Prune low-fit queries aggressively.

-Deprioritize early: broad display, cold email blasts to purchased lists, high-volume social (Twitter/X, TikTok) unless content is tailored for engineers.
+Deprioritize early: broad display, cold email blasts to purchased lists, high-volume social (Twitter/X, TikTok) unless content is tailored for engineers in B2B SaaS or fintech.
 Noise without pipeline.

 Run each channel as a 6–8 week experiment with defined success metrics: MQL-to-SQL conversion rate, meetings per week, pipeline velocity.
 Sequence based on speed to deals — LinkedIn and SEM ship first.
 SEO compounds over months and owns scale.
-We walk through the specifics in our deep dive on SEO software for agencies.
+We walk through the specifics in our SEO Software For Agencies guide.

 A Measurable Generation Strategy: From ICP And Offer Design To Attribution And Pipeline